Termites tend to be a neighborhood-wide problem – so if your neighbor has had termites, it’s possible that your home has also been affected.

 How much does your termite extermination service cost?

-The cost of a termite treatment varies wildly in Connecticut because the pest control industry is filled with all different types of companies, from one-man operations to large national companies.
-In general, a thorough termite treatment is likely to cost in the range of $650–$1,500 depending on the size of your home and the complexity of the job.
+The cost of a termite treatment varies widely in Connecticut due to the pest control industry being saturated with extermination services, companies, and operations.
+In general, thorough termite treatment is likely to cost in the range of $650–$1,500 depending on the size of your home and the complexity of the job.

 When comparing termite control companies, it’s important to look at all the charges involved.
-Some of the larger companies will charge a low fee for the first treatment, then a much higher fee to keep the product under warranty.
+Keep in mind that some of the larger companies will charge a low fee for the first treatment, then a much higher fee to keep the product under warranty.
 This is important to know, as the long-range cost for the job could turn out to be entirely more than you planned on spending.

 Is there a warranty or guarantee for ant treatment?

-All termite treatments from Envirocare Pest Control come with a 2-year warranty that is transferrable to new home owners at no additional charge.
+All termite treatments from Envirocare Pest Control come with a 2-year warranty that is transferable to new homeowners at no additional charge.
 After this initial warranty, you have the option to extend the warranty each year for an additional fee.

 If you have termites and need a termite treatment, call Envirocare Pest Control at 888.879.6481.
 We can help.